Pablo-ux-cyber/CryptoRank_Bot/replit.md

 ## Data Flow

+1. **Pre-collection**: The scheduler runs rnk.py at 07:59 UTC (10:59 MSK) to collect fresh SensorTower data
-1. **Scheduled Execution**: The scheduler runs daily at 05:01 UTC (08:01 MSK)
+2. **Scheduled Execution**: The scheduler runs daily at 08:01 UTC (11:01 MSK)
-2. **Data Collection**: Each module fetches its respective data from external sources
+3. **Data Collection**: Each module fetches its respective data from external sources
-3. **Change Detection**: System compares new data with historical values stored in JSON files
+4. **Change Detection**: System compares new data with historical values stored in JSON files
-4. **Message Composition**: If changes are detected, a formatted message is created
+5. **Message Composition**: If changes are detected, a formatted message is created
-5. **Notification Delivery**: Message is sent to the configured Telegram channel
+6. **Notification Delivery**: Message is sent to the configured Telegram channel
-6. **Data Persistence**: New data is saved to JSON history files
+7. **Data Persistence**: New data is saved to JSON history files

 ### Data Storage Structure
 - `rank_history.json`: Coinbase app ranking history